Gatehead, East Ayrshire

-The village or hamlet of Gatehead is located in East Ayrshire, Parish of Kilmaurs, Scotland.
+The village or hamlet of Gatehead is in East Ayrshire, Kilmaurs, Scotland.
 It is one and a quarter miles from Crosshouse and one and a half miles from Kilmarnock.
 In the 18th and 19th centuries the locality was a busy coal mining district.
 The settlement runs down to the River Irvine where a ford and later a bridge was located.